wdesgardin/fivem-js/DEVELOPMENT.md

 1. First, you need to have the latest git, node 12 or greater installed.
 OSX, Windows and Linux should all be supported as build environments.
 This may differ from FiveM's supported environments.

-**We do not use `yarn`, so it's not supported.**
+2. Install yarn
+`npm install --global yarn`

-1. For this repo by using the "Fork" button on the upper-right
+3. Fork this repo by using the "Fork" button on the upper-right
-2. Check out your fork
+4. Check out your fork
 ```
 git clone git@github.com:yournamehere/fivem-js.git
 ```
-3. Install or Update all dependencies
+5. Install or Update all dependencies
 ```
-npm i
+yarn
 ```
-4. Get coding!
+6. Get coding!
 If you've changed or added new functionality, update any relevant documentation.
 Ensure your work is committed within a feature branch.
-5. Ensure the project has no linting errors and builds
+7. Ensure the project has no linting errors and builds
 ```
-npm run lint
+yarn lint
-npm run build
+yarn build
 ```

 ### Relevant Commands
-1. `npm i` - install and link all packages
+1. `yarn` - install and link all packages
-2. `npm run build` - builds using `tsc`
+2. `yarn build` - builds using `tsc`
-3. `npm run format` - autoformats with eslint --fix and prettier
+3. `yarn format` - autoformats with eslint --fix and prettier
-4. `npm run lint` - checks for linting issues
+4. `yarn lint` - checks for linting issues
-5. `npm run docs` - builds documentation
+5. `yarn docs` - builds documentation